 In general, compression works best on tables that include a reasonable number of character string columns and where the data is read far more often than it is written.
 Because there are no guaranteed ways to predict whether or not compression benefits a particular situation, always test with a specific workload and data set running on a representative configuration.
 Consider the following factors when deciding which tables to compress.

-A key determinant of the efficiency of compression in reducing the
+A key determinant of the efficiency of compression in reducing

+case.
 Typical data often has repeated values, and so compresses

 effectively.
 Character strings often compress well, whether

 BLOB columns.
-On the
+On

-example JPEG or PNG images)
+(for example JPEG or PNG